mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 ## Lexer

-Having all the data structures we can go on with writing the code to do actual parsing.
+Having all the data structures we can go on with writing the code to do the actual parsing.
 Here we will define *lexemes* of our language.
-When writing lexer for a language it's always important to define what counts as whitespace and how it should be consumed. `space` from `Text.Megaparsec.Lexer` module can be helpful here:
+When writing a lexer for a language it's always important to define what counts as whitespace and how it should be consumed. `space` from `Text.Megaparsec.Lexer` module can be helpful here: